 Way back, “bug” became a catch-all for small critters.
 Media and marketing kept that trend alive.
 So when someone asks “is a spider a bug,” they usually mean any six- or eight-legged pest.

-When folks ask if spider control comes with bug services, I explain our two-pronged approach.
-First, we remove webs with a tool called a webster.
-Then, we treat the foundation perimeter with a non-repellent product.
-All the products we use are EPA approved having passed through our internal research team.
+Step 2: Apply non-repellent treatment Then, we treat the foundation perimeter with a non-repellent product.
+All the products we use are EPA registered and have passed through our internal research team.
 Each product is one we would feel comfortable using in our own homes.
-Our licensed technicians handle spiders differently than insects.
+Our registered technicians apply these treatments strategically at entry points.

-Myth Busting: Bug Treatments vs Spiders
+Myth Busting: Bug Treatments vs Spider Treatments

-Important: Bug Treatments vs Spiders
+Important: Bug Treatments Don't Always Work on Spiders

 Prevention Tips for Spiders and Bugs